Ackee-Blockchain/wake/docs/index.md

 # Wake

-Wake is a Python-based development, testing and static analysis framework for Solidity.
+Wake is a Python-based Solidity development and testing framework with built-in vulnerability detectors.

 ## Features
 - testing framework based on [pytest](https://docs.pytest.org/en)